Systemic-Labs/Perfect-Stack/README.md

 **4. Less Cost**: more human understandable code, more employees can continue the work. + less bugs + less testing + faster development.  ***

 ## [The Web - status summary]
+The web eco-system was originally made to communicate with text or data, it later evolved to present simple graphics and images.
+Afterwards hardware specs advanced, offering high performnce and capacity, smartphones appeared, online usecases and services multiplied.
-The web eco-system was originally made to communicate information like simple text or data, it evolved to simple graphical presentation but later hardware and systems evolved with better specifications, and smartphones appeared, therefore the web technology situation became more complex and confusing in last 7 years due to workarounds and fixes to support more new features by vendor prefixes, many 3rd party libs, tools and frameworks to achieve functional demands of dev/user/market.
+Therefore all these things affected the web status which became more complex and confusing in the last decade due to workarounds and fixes to support new features by vendor prefixes, 3rd party libs, tools and frameworks to achieve functional demands of dev/user/market.
 The slow adoption of new trends was caused by issues with backward compatiblity of existing sites and old systems while native mobile and desktop platforms had all breaking changes required once a while.
 By the mean time all these 3rd party libraries, vendor prefixes and frameworks were made to solve/patch the issue and provide features that didn't exist in web standards yet.
 Good news is the new web standards are available now, evolved and solved issues and adopted the most wanted features in time and add ne posibilities, furthermore Frameworks evolvedand new Web APIs provide functionality and access to new technologies.
 Therefore with much flexiblity and compatiblity Web can now compete with native desktop and mobile platforms.
 In summary you see that old prefixes, 3rd party libs,... are not neccessary anymore, If you are starting development be up to date and follow new trends and best practices of time being, unless required or there be no replacements.
 The recommended trends mentioned here were handpicked by review, testing and analysis over many criterias.